backbonelabs/backbone-mobile/README.md

 ## Development

+First, follow the setup instructions at https://facebook.github.io/react-native/docs/getting-started.html, and then read the additional notes below for each OS.

 ### iOS

 When developing on your local machine, be sure to use the `backbone dev` scheme in Xcode.
 You can select this scheme by going to Product > Scheme > backbone dev.